GChaviraJr/WordGuessGame/README.md

 # WordGuessGame

+“I am making my contributions/ submissions to this project solely in my personal capacity and am not conveying any rights to any intellectual property of any third parties.”

 Who's That Pokemon?!

 This word guessing game is kind of like Hangman but pokemon style and no hanging man!